cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 Cosmos SDK v0.43 introduces a new way of handling chain upgrades that no longer requires exporting state to JSON, making the necesssary changes, and then creating a new chain with the modified JSON as the new genesis file.

 Instead of starting a new chain, the upgrade binary will read the existing database and perform in-place store migrations.
-This new way of handling chain upgrades can be used alongside [Cosmovisor](../run-node/cosmovisor.html) to make the upgrade process seemless.
+This new way of handling chain upgrades can be used alongside [Cosmovisor](../run-node/cosmovisor.html) to make the upgrade process seamless.

 ## In-Place Store Migrations